yuanying/tgtd-operator/README.md

 ### Target

-Target is a represent of iSCSI Target which consits of LUNs.
+Target is a representation of iSCSI Target which consits of LUNs.

 ```yaml
 apiVersion: tgtd.unstable.cloud/v1alpha1